Anthropology: Urban

 Urban anthropology is concerned with issues of urbanization, poverty, and neoliberalism.
 Ulf Hannerz quotes a 1960s remark that traditional anthropologists were "a notoriously agoraphobic lot, anti-urban by definition".
 Various social processes in the Western World as well as in the "Third World" (the latter being the habitual focus of attention of anthropologists) brought the attention of "specialists in 'other cultures'" closer to their homes.
 There are two main approaches to urban anthropology: examining the types of cities or examining the social issues within the cities.
-These two methods are overlapping and dependent of each other.
-By defining different types of cities, one would use social factors as well as economic and political factors to categorize the cities.
+These two methods overlap and depend on each other.
+When defining different types of cities, one would use social, economic, and political factors to categorize them.
 By directly looking at the different social issues, one would also be studying how they affect the dynamic of the city.

 Key topics by field: archaeological and biological

 Anthrozoology

-Anthrozoology (also known as "human–animal studies") is the study of interaction between living things.
-It is an interdisciplinary field that overlaps with a number of other disciplines, including anthropology, ethology, medicine, psychology, veterinary medicine and zoology.
-A major focus of anthrozoologic research is the quantifying of the positive effects of human-animal relationships on either party and the study of their interactions.
+Anthrozoology (also known as "human–animal studies") is the study of the interaction between living things.
+It is an interdisciplinary field that overlaps with several other disciplines, including anthropology, ethology, medicine, psychology, veterinary medicine, and zoology.
+A major focus of anthrozoologic research is the quantification of the positive effects of human-animal relationships on either party and the study of their interactions.
 It includes scholars from a diverse range of fields, including anthropology, sociology, biology, and philosophy.
 (Note: Anthrozoology should not be confused with "animal studies", which often refers to animal testing.)